Zealand Pharma A/S (OTCMKTS:ZLDPF) Hits New 52-Week High at $34.88

-Zealand Pharma A/S (OTCMKTS:ZLDPF – Get Rating)’s share price hit a new 52-week high on Wednesday .
-The stock traded as high as $34.88 and last traded at $34.88, with a volume of 840 shares.
-The stock had previously closed at $32.01.
+Zealand Pharma A/S (OTCMKTS:ZLDPF – Get Rating)’s stock price hit a new 52-week high on Tuesday .
+The stock traded as high as $34.88 and last traded at $34.88, with a volume of 0 shares traded.
+The stock had previously closed at $34.88.

 Zealand Pharma A/S, a biotechnology company, engages in the discovery, development, and commercialization of peptide-based medicines in Denmark.
 It has a portfolio of medicines focusing on gastrointestinal and metabolic diseases, and other specialty disease areas with unmet medical needs.
 The company markets lixisenatide under the brand names of Adlyxin and Lyxumia; Dasiglucagon, a single use syringe or autoinjector for the treatment of severe hypoglycemia, congenital hyperinsulinism, and post bariatric surgery hypoglycemia; and Dasiglucagon dual-hormone artificial pancreas for automated diabetes management.